 Kim@BirthingDays.com | 541-733-4002

-Let’s face it hospital pillows are the worst!
-I by the worst I mean they are flat, plastic/waterproof and I am not sure they should even be able to legally call those pillows.
-I suggest bringing at least one with you and one for your partner.
-You can also bring a blanket if you have a favorite one.
-This is more of a preference thing but it may make the hospital feel a bit more like home if you have your favorite blanket with you during and after your birth.
+Let’s be 100% real… hospital pillows are the WORST!!!
+By the worst I mean they are flat, plastic/waterproof and I am not sure they should even be able to legally call them pillows.
+I would highly suggest you bring a pillow or 4 from home for you and your partner.
+You may also want to bring a blanket if you have a favorite one.
+This is more of a preference thing, but it may make your hospital stay feel a bit more like home.

-You may also want to bring a Boppy Pillow or another kind of nursing pillow for while you are nursing.
-You will be doing A LOT of nursing.
+You may also want to bring a Boppy Pillow or another kind of nursing pillow if you plan on nursing.
+You will be doing A LOT of nursing!

 Having your own labor outfit is not a necessity, but I have found that my clients really like them and feel more relaxed in them.
 My clients like them because they untie/unbutton/unhook for skin-to-skin, there are openings for the monitors and an epidural and you still are covered enough that you don’t have to worry about everything popping out of your hospital gown.
 Plus, they are pretty and comfortable!
 If you want to labor in the hospital gown and then bring something from home to wear after birth that is always a great idea as well.

 Hospital gowns are NOT the most attractive things out there and they are kinda revealing.
 I tell my clients to make sure they bring a robe to help cover up when walking the halls and when visitors come.
-Ok lets talk about slippers…I am sure you don’t want to walk around in the hospital barefoot- think of those germs.
+Ok, let’s talk about slippers…I am sure you don’t want to walk around in the hospital barefoot- think of those germs.
 Plus, getting out of the shower can be pretty slippery!
-There will be times during labor where you will be cold so having some grip socks isn’t a bad idea either.
+There will be times during labor when you will be cold so having some grip socks isn’t a bad idea either.

 You MUST have a car seat before bringing your baby home from the hospital.
 Most hospitals will check to make sure that your baby is positioned correctly in the seat prior to leaving.
 Be sure you have that in the car and installed properly.
 The hospital will not allow you to go home without it!
 If you aren’t sure how to install the car seat properly you can go by your local fire department or have a Child Passenger Safety Technician take a look.
 Here’s a link to find one near you: https://cert.safekids.org/get-car-seat-checked